Border guard: South Korea

-Korea Customs Service, is a part of Ministry of Economy and Finance, responsible for enforce Customs such as Tariff and movement of goods at Port of entry.
+The Korea Customs Service, is a part of Ministry of Economy and Finance is responsible for enforcing customs such as tariffs and movement of goods at ports of entry.

 Spain

 In Spain, the law enforcement agencies Guardia Civil and National Police are responsible for protecting the borders.
 There is also a specialized service of the Department of Customs and Special Taxes, the Servicio de Vigilancia Aduanera, that has some general border guard duties.

 Tajikistan

-The Border Troops of Tajikistan, also called the Border Service, are part of the Military of Tajikistan and answer to the Interior Ministry.
-They often trained with the Afghan Border Police, and jointly trained with the military of Kyrgyzstan in 2011.
+The Tajikistani Border Troops, also called the Border Service, are part of the Armed Forces of the Republic of Tajikistan and answer to the Ministry of Internal Affairs.
+They often trained with the Afghan Border Force, and jointly trained with the Armed Forces of the Kyrgyz Republic in 2011.

 Thailand

 The Border Patrol Police is Thailand's police force responsible for border security and counter-insurgency, and operates as the law-enforcement arm in conjunction with Thahan Phran, the ranger paramilitary arm of the Royal Thai Army.